gbudge/cfn-changeset-explorer/README.md

 ## Demonstration

-See the [docs/DEMO.md](docs/DEMO.md) file for examples of each format.
+See the [examples](docs/EXAMPLES.md) for some examples of each format.

 ## License